-- 1. Graduate with Honors: Students who score at or above all of the subject area readiness benchmarks on the ACT or equivalent score on the SAT. - 2.
-Graduate with Distinction: Students will be recognized by attaining a B average and completing at least one of the following: - (I).
-Earn a nationally recognized industry certification. - (II).
-Participate in at least one of the Governor's Schools. - (III).
-Participate in one of the state's All State musical organizations. - (IV).
-Be selected as a National Merit Finalist of Semi-Finalist - (V).
-Attain a score of 31 or higher composite score on the ACT - (VI).
-Attain a score of 3 or higher on at least two advanced placement exams. - $\begin{array}{cccc} \mbox{(VII)}. & Successfully complete the International \ Baccalaureate \ Diploma \\ Program. \end{array}$ - (VIII).
-Earn 12 or more semester hours of transcripted post-secondary credit.
+- 1. Graduate with Honors: Students who score at or above all of their subject readiness benchmarks on the ACT will graduate with honors.
+The benchmark set for each test is English-18, Math-22, Reading-22, and Science-23. - 2.
+Graduate with Distinction: Students will be recognized by attaining a B average and completing at least one of the following: - Earn a nationally recognized industry certification. - Participate in at least one of the Governor's Schools. - Participate in one of the state's All State musical organizations. - Be selected as a National Merit Finalist of Semi-Finalist - Attain a score of 31 or higher composite score on the ACT - Attain a score of 3 or higher on at least two advanced placement exams. - Successfully complete the International Baccalaureate Diploma Program. - Earn 12 or more semester hours of transcripted post-secondary credit.